enyo/formwatcher/index.md

 # Formwatcher

-The formwatcher is a tool to easily improve forms with javascript based on the jquery library.
+The formwatcher is a tool to easily improve forms with javascript built with [ender](http://ender.no.de) modules.

 It is designed to be as unobtrusive as possible, so that every form remains intact if javascript is not enabled.